Proofsheet! v.78 (November 16, 2007)

 Here's the main program window:

 I think most of the options are self explanatory, but a couple of notes: checking "randomize" causes the pictures to be added in random order as opposed to alphabetically.
 And in the preferences menu is the option "Include Subdirectories", which makes Proofsheet look in subdirectories of the input directory.
-And there's also "Include Odd-Sized Pics", which makes Proofsheet include pictures that have non-standard aspect ratios, i.e. pictures that have been cropped.
-And "Create Text Files" tells Proofsheet to create a sort of map that details which pic is in which frame of the proofsheet.
+And "Create Text Files" tells Proofsheet to create a sort of text file map that details which pic is in which frame of the proofsheet.

 Here's what you see while the proofsheets are being created.
 At this moment the picture of R2D2 being violated was being added to a proofsheet.